truthcoin/www.truthcoin.info/_posts/2019-06-21-consent-of-the-governed.md

 LeftBerg, the left hill, endorses voluntarism -- they enforce commercial contracts by refusing to trade with any oathbreakers.

 In contrast, RightBerg declares for monarchy -- they grants their King sole authority, over the building of walls and the defense of the hill.
-When the WallBuilding Corporation approaches the King, the King taxes the citizens equally -- each landowner[^n] pays (1/14) the cost of the wall, plus some extra for the King's salary.
+When the WallBuilding Corporation approaches the King, the King taxes the citizens equally -- each landowner[^6] pays (1/14) the cost of the wall, plus some extra for the King's salary.

-[^n]: Things would probably be worse if the tax were collected on some other basis.
+[^6]: Things would probably be worse if the tax were collected on some other basis.
 According to [a well-known theorem](https://en.wikipedia.org/wiki/Henry_George_theorem), when land-utilization is static(*), the total value of all "public goods" (of all kinds) is captured by nearby landlords.
 Walls, public partsk, welfare payments, UBI, etc -- all of this value-add, translates to higher rents.
 100% of these proceeds ultimately go to landlords.
 Thus, the most efficient way to collect taxes is via land-value tax. --- --- (*) A plot of land is a kind of "natural factory" that produces goods over time -- it may produce housing, or crops, fish, lumber, etc. A high-rise will produce more housing per month than a single family home; and an irrigated farm will produce more food per month than fallow wilderness.
 H. George chooses to examine the case where land-use is static and cannot improve (for whatever reason -- zoning, negotiation costs, insufficient technology, etc).
 The best improvements (from the public point of view) are transportation improvements that bring improved [high-rent] land within travel distance of unimproved [cheap-rent] land.

 But what happens when the WallBuilding Corporation approaches LeftBerg?